ganapathy2000/.net/README.md

-3.C# program to implement Principle of Delegate using System;<br>
+3.C# program to implement Principle of Delegate input strings to uppercase first,last and enter string: using System;<br>
  namespace Exercises<br>
 {<br>